-- The header for each program contains the Academic Division responsible for the advising of this program. - Each Program of Study will typically contain 3-4 subsections: Required, Guided Electives, Free Electives and/or Foreign Language. - To the right of each subsection header, you will find the number of hours required within the section.
+- The header for each program contains the School for each Academic discipline responsible for the advising of this program. - Each Program of Study will typically contain 3-4 subsections: Required, Guided Electives, Free Electives and/or Foreign Language. - To the right of each subsection header, you will find the number of hours required within the section.
 In some cases a specific course(s) may be required within a section, ex.
 Required: 9 hours.
 In others, the student may be able to choose from a group of courses, ex.
 Guided Electives: 0-6 hours.
 This will be designated by the description, (Choose....). - If the hour requirement for a subsection begins at '0', the student is not required to complete any course from the subsection as long as the total hours from the other sections equal 18. - Students should work closely with the advisor when deciding upon courses from the Guided Electives subsection.
 These course offerings should complement and apply toward the major area of study in a 4 year degree. - Pay particular attention to italicized comments within each Program of Study for information unique to that program. - The detail information under each subsection lists the course: prefix, number, description and number of credit hours.

 AGRICULTURE

-Advising Division: Mathematic cs and Science Total - 18 hours
+Advising School: Mathematic s and Science Total - 18 hours

 Required: 8 hours

 BIOL 1107 Principles of Biology I 4

 BIOL 1108 Principles of Biology II 4

-Guided Electives (Choose co 9 hours
+Guided Electives (Choose courses equal to a minimum of 9 hrs) 9 hours

 CHEM 1211 Principles of Chemistry I 4

 CHEM 1212 Principles of Chemistry II 4

 MATH 2012 Calculus II 4

 PROB 1101/1102 Problem Solving I/II 1

 SCIE 1101 Science in Society 1

 Carryover from Area D: 1 hour